anupama-g-bhat/Fibonacci_series/README.md

-# 🔢 Fibonacci Series in Python
+## 🔢 Fibonacci Series Visualization

-This is a simple Python program that prints the Fibonacci series up to `n` terms.
-The Fibonacci sequence starts with `0` and `1`, and each subsequent number is the sum of the previous two.
+- This Python project generates a Fibonacci series up to n terms and visualizes it using a scatter plot.

-## 🧠 How It Works
+##🧠 How It Works

-- Takes user input for how many Fibonacci numbers to generate.
+- Takes user input for the number of terms to generate.

-- Initializes the first two numbers: `a = 0`, `b = 1`.
+- Calculates Fibonacci numbers using a simple iterative method.

+- Stores the numbers in a list.

-- Uses a `for` loop to calculate and print the series.
+- Uses Matplotlib to create a scatter plot of:

+- X-axis: Index (term number)

+- Y-axis: Fibonacci number value

 ### 🧪 Sample Output

 - Enter how many terms of the Fibonacci series you want to display: 8
 - 0 1 1 2 3 5 8 13

-## 💡 Future Plans

-- Plot the Fibonacci sequence using matplotlib.
-- Save the output to a `.txt` file.
-- Add option to calculate nth Fibonacci number only.